Besandr/java-web-shop-parser/README.md

 To do so the parser must be executed with a keywords as an argument.
 It extracts data which can be found on the shop website by typing the keywords into the search bar.
+The app extract all of the following properties for every offer (if applicable): Name, Brand, Color, Price, Initial Price, Currency, Description, ArticleID, Shipping Costs.

+Also it extract all available color and size combinations for one product as offer (every color and every size is a separate offer)

 Found parsed offers after parsing all offer pages stored in the /target/offers.xml